-Self-reported and Police Recorded Victim Based Crime54 in Nottinghamshire 2007-21
+Self-reported and Police Recorded Victim Based Crime in Nottinghamshire 2007-21

 Police recorded crime, meanwhile increased by 19% in Nottinghamshire in 2017/18 compared to a national increase of 11%.
-This reflects continues the rising trend seen since March 2014 which has been significantly impacted by continuing improvements in recording processes and practices55 and to a lesser extent by the introduction of new criminal offence categories.
+This continues the rising trend seen since March 2014, which has been significantly impacted by ongoing improvements in crime recording processes and practices and, to a lesser extent, the introduction of new criminal offence categories.

-54 Self-reported estimates for Nottinghamshire based on victim-based crime experienced in the 12 months prior to interview (CSEW).
+&lt;sup>54 Self-reported estimates for Nottinghamshire based on victim-based crime experienced in the 12 months prior to interview (CSEW).
 Nottinghamshire extrapolations for victims aged 10 to 15 are based on the national profile of self-reported victimisation.
-Includes fraud and cyber 2015 field trial and Oct 2015-Apr 2016 findings 55 Forces are responding to increased scrutiny of crime recording policy and practices brought about by HMIC inspections, the Public Administration Select Committee (PASC) inquiry into crime statistics and the UK Statistics Authority's decision to remove the National Statistics designation from police recorded crime
+Includes fraud and cyber 2015 field trial and Oct 2015-Apr 2016 findings Forces are responding to increased scrutiny of crime recording policy and practices brought about by HMIC inspections, the Public Administration Select Committee (PASC) inquiry into crime statistics and the UK Statistics Authority's decision to remove the National Statistics designation from police recorded crime

 - ★ Severity of crime recorded by Nottinghamshire Police has been increasing since 2012/13, reflecting the shift in police focus towards harm and vulnerability as part of the THRIVE approach.
 While this long-term trend has been influenced by changes in policing practice, evidence suggests that rises in some of the most serious violence offences over the last year represent genuine increases.
-Overall offence rates and levels of crime severity in Nottinghamshire are broadly in line with the national picture, however, crime severity56 remains higher than the England and Wales (13.3) average in the urban areas of Nottingham (21.7) and Mansfield (15.2). - ★ Digital crimes57 continue to account for a growing proportion of offences recorded by the police, with ONS estimating that at least half of all crime is either cyber-enabled or cyber-related.
-This changing nature of online crime continues to present new challenges and opportunities for the way crimes are prevented, identified, reported and investigated.
-Nottinghamshire police flagged 3,360 crimes as 'cyber-related'58 in 2017/18 marking a 29% increase on the previous year.
+Overall offence rates and levels of crime severity in Nottinghamshire are broadly in line with the national picture, however, crime severity remains higher than the England and Wales (13.3) average in the urban areas of Nottingham (21.7) and Mansfield (15.2). - ★ Digital crimes continue to account for a growing proportion of offences recorded by the police, with ONS estimating that at least half of all crime is either cyber-enabled or cyber-related.
+The changing nature in which crime and victimisation occurs continues to present new challenges and opportunities for the way in which crime can be prevented, identified, reported and investigated.
+Nottinghamshire police flagged 3,360 crimes as 'cyber-related' in 2017/18 marking a 29% increase on the previous year.
 Recorded offences remain disproportionately concentrated in the Nottingham and South Nottinghamshire areas of the force.
 While the level of crime which involves a digital element has continued to increase year on year, findings from CSEW indicate that crimes involving computer viruses (-40%) fraud involving loss (-5%) reduced in 2017/18, having been in steady decline since the questions were first introduced in the survey.
 Still, around 25,000 and 47,000 such offences are estimated to occur in Nottinghamshire each year.

-Nottinghamshire Police have a Cyber-Prevention Strategy in place which focusses on raising awareness of the issue and how to report it and educating on the steps individuals can take to minimise risk.
+Nottinghamshire Police have a Cyber-Prevention Strategy in place which focuses on raising awareness of the issue and how to report it and educating on the steps individuals can take to minimise risk.
 The force has trailed the use of volunteers and specials in this area and has recruited dedicated graduate investigators and dedicated police staff to implement the strategy to safeguard vulnerable people.
 The force and PCC also delivered a Cyber Protect Conference in 2017 which aimed to provide advice on preventing and protecting against cybercrime key stakeholders.

-56 ONS Crime Severity Score is calculated based on the sum of harm weighted offences recorded by police, which is then standardised based on the area's resident population
+&lt;sup>56 ONS Crime Severity Score is calculated based on the sum of harm weighted offences recorded by police, which is then standardised based on the area's resident population

-57 Offences which either leave a "digital footprint", are "internet-facilitated", "cyber-enabled" or "cyber-dependent" as defined by national policing leads and policy makers in June 2014 (HMIC)
+&lt;sup>57 Offences which either leave a "digital footprint", are "internet-facilitated", "cyber-enabled" or "cyber-dependent" as defined by national policing leads and policy makers in June 2014 (HMIC)